Caesar cipher: History and usage

-It is unknown how effective the Caesar cipher was at the time; there is no record at that time of any techniques for the solution of simple substitution ciphers.
+It is unknown how effective the Caesar cipher was at the time: there is no record of contemporary techniques for the solution of simple substitution ciphers.
 The earliest surviving records date to the 9th-century works of Al-Kindi in the Arab world with the discovery of frequency analysis.

-A piece of text encrypted in a Hebrew version of the Caesar cipher not to be confused with Atbash, is sometimes found on the back of Jewish mezuzah scrolls.
-When each letter is replaced with the letter before it in the Hebrew alphabet the text translates as "YHWH, our God, YHWH", a quotation from the main part of the scroll.
+A piece of text encrypted in a Hebrew version of the Caesar cipher (not to be confused with Atbash) is sometimes found on the back of Jewish mezuzah scrolls.
+When each letter is replaced with the letter before it in the Hebrew alphabet, the text reads "YHWH, our God, YHWH", a quotation from the scroll.

+The Vigenère cipher uses a Caesar cipher with a different shift at each position in the text; the value of the shift is defined using a repeating keyword.
+Repeating keywords (e.g., "Complete Victory" used by the Confederacy during the American Civil War) introduce a cyclic pattern that might be detected with statistically advanced frequency analysis.
+(See e.g. Coincidence counting.)
+If the keyword is as long as the message, is chosen at random, never becomes known to anyone else, and is never reused, it is a one-time pad cipher, impossible to break cryptographically.
+However, the problems involved in distributing such a key make the one-time pad difficult to use in practice.

 In the 19th century, the personal advertisements section in newspapers would sometimes be used to exchange messages encrypted using simple cipher schemes.
 David Kahn (1967) describes instances of lovers engaging in secret communications enciphered using the Caesar cipher in The Times.
-Even as late as 1915, the Caesar cipher was in use: the Russian army employed it as a replacement for more complicated ciphers which had proved to be too difficult for their troops to master; German and Austrian cryptanalysts had little difficulty in decrypting their messages.
+As late as 1915 during World War I, the Caesar cipher was used by the Russian army as a replacement for more complicated ciphers which had proven difficult for their troops to master; German and Austrian cryptanalysts had little difficulty in decrypting their messages.

-Caesar cipher translated to a disk has both outer and inner plates having alphabets in the same direction and not the reverse as seen in CipherDisk2000.